justincrapse/ox_hom_framework/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

+   welcome
+   installation
    getting_started
    rest_practice

 The OX HOM Framework is an abstraction layer framework build on top of Houdini's HOM API.
-This framework makes it easy to organize many low-level steps into simple, high-level rerunnable code.
+This framework makes it easy to organize many low-level steps into simple, high-level rerunnable functions such as the following:

+* connecting nodes together by input and output labels (with auto complete for those labels)
+* Easy adding and deleting parm templates from nodes
+* Setting menu parm values by label (with auto complete)
+* Search for child nodes by substring or regex (returns a list of nodes)
+* Handling saving and loading of presets
+* Simple logging system for helpful debugging (no print statements needed!)

+   * Easily change logging level

+* Easily extendible framework.
+* And many more helpful functions and improved workflows

-The following is an example of how we can call a method on any node that can run any code and leverage the HOM in a way that requires the least amount of boilerplate code as possible.
+The following is an example of how we can call a method on any node that can leverage the HOM under the hood.

 .. image:: images/index/abstract_code_example.png
    :width: 1125